-As the New York State regional depository for United States government publications, the State Library receives and permanently keeps a copy of every document distributed under the Government Printing Office Depository Library Program.
+As the New York State regional depository for United States government publications, the NYS Library receives and permanently keeps a copy of every document distributed under the Government Publishing Office's Federal Depository Library Program.
 In addition, the Library owns a microform edition of depository (1956-June 1992) and non-depository (1953+) Federal documents.

 Some of the major Federal document collections include:

-The State Library also has responsibilities for the 73 selective Federal depositories located throughout New York State.
-It acts as backup for reference and interlibrary loan, provides consulting services, and authorizes the discard of depository materials retained by selective depositories for at least five years.
+The State Library also has responsibilities for the 65 selective Federal depositories located throughout New York State.
+(For a list, see the Federal Depository Library Directory.)
+The State Library acts as backup for reference and interlibrary loan, provides consulting services, and authorizes the discard of depository materials retained by selective depositories for at least five years.

 New York State Library Policies for Federal Depository Library Materials